breatheco-de/content/src/content/lesson/regular-expressions.md

 ## Grouping or Enclosing Regular Expressions with `()`
 ***

-We always talk about “divide and conquer,” right?
+We always talk about "divide and conquer," right?
 Well, your best friend for that will be the parenthesis operator `( )`.
 We are now able to group any pattern just like we do in math.

 Now that we can group, we can multiply (repeat) our patterns, negate our patterns, etc.